 Recommended: Managing the Common Risks of Day Trading

-Paper trading can be a great way to learn about investing.
-By keeping track of all trades, and the losses or gains they generate, it creates a safe, low-stress practice for examining why certain stocks, and certain trades, perform the way they do.
-That can be invaluable when there’s real money on the line.
+Paper trading can be a way to learn about investing.
+By keeping track of all trades, and the losses or gains they generate, it creates a low-stress practice for examining why certain stocks, and certain trades, perform the way they do.
+That can be invaluable later, when there’s real money on the line.

 Photo credit: iStock/fizkes

-Investment decisions should be based on an individual’s specific financial needs, goals, and risk profile.
-SoFi can’t guarantee future financial performance.
-Advisory services offered through SoFi Wealth, LLC.
-SoFi Securities, LLC, member FINRA / SIPC .
-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC registered investment advisor (“Sofi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“Sofi Securities).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-For additional disclosures related to the SoFi Invest platforms described above, including state licensure of Sofi Digital Assets, LLC, please visit www.sofi.com/legal.
 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer or prequalification for any loan product offered by SoFi Bank, N.A.
+Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Bank, N.A.